Experienced elder law attorneys help Maryland families confidently approach the future

 Finally, one of your greatest protections against financial exploitation is a comprehensive, well-drafted estate plan.
 For example, a Power of Attorney can be helpful by allowing you or your loved one to share financial decision making.
 Likewise, if your loved one is suffering from an illness and struggles to care for themselves, a guardianship or conservatorship may be necessary to ensure their financial security.

 An experienced, Maryland elder law attorney is your best partner in creating the financial protection plan that’s right for your family.
-For more than 20 years, the Maryland elder law attorneys at Altman and Associates have helped families protect their loved ones against financial abuse and exploitation while preserving their wishes.
+For more than 20 years, the Maryland elder law attorney at Altman and Associates have helped families protect their loved ones against financial abuse and exploitation while preserving their wishes.
 We have a proven reputation for providing honest, straightforward legal advice for Maryland families.
 Our offices are conveniently located in the Rockville, Bethesda area and in Columbia, Maryland.
 Call us toll-free at 301-468-3220 or contact us online to schedule a consultation.